treble-snake/magic-investool/README.md

 ### Standalone App
 You can download the latest built app from the [Releases](https://github.com/treble-snake/magic-investool/releases) page.

-Currently, only MacOS is supported.
+Currently, MacOS and Windows are supported.

 Unfortunately, code signing and atuo-updates are not available at the moment.